TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/module_advanced_enterprise_general.md

 Regression test.
 The biggest scope of running tests by, this aim the whole system behavior.
 Acceptance test.
 The final test, done by real user to validate the application successness.

-Major difference: unit, integration, regression are done by developers or testers and can be automated, but acceptance done by user and (mostly) manual test.
+Major difference: unit-, integration- and regression tests are done by developers or testers and can be automated, but acceptance done by user(or user view) and (mostly) manual test.

 #### What is code coverage?
 Why is it used?
 How you can measure?
 This is a metric that should reflect the percentage or exact number of lines which was executed during a test.